ttreeagency/JsonApi/Documentation/basics/schemas.md

 Credit where credit is due... the encoding of PHP objects to JSON API resources is handled by the [neomerx/json-api](https://github.com/neomerx/json-api) package.

-> In previous versions we had an Eloquent schema.
+> In previous versions we had an Doctrine schema.
 These are deprecated and will be removed for `v2.0.0`.
 We therefore recommend that you use generic schemas for any new schemas that you are creating.
 Documentation for this deprecated class can be found [here](https://github.com/cloudcreativity/laravel-json-api/blob/v1.0.0-alpha.1/docs/basics/schemas.md).